amphibian/tally.ee_addon/README.markdown

 --

-The `{exp:tally:total}` tag must be included on your page in an embedded template.
-This allows it to be processed last, after all of your entries loops have run, saving all of your added values.
+The `{exp:tally:total}` and `{exp:tally:average}` tags must be included on your page in an embedded template.
+This allows it to be processed last, after all of your entries loops have run, saving all of your values.

-`{exp:tally:total}` accepts four parameters:
+These tags accept four parameters:

-- `collection` - the name of the collection whose values you want to add
+- `collection` - the name of the collection whose values you want to add or average
 - `decimals` - the number of decimal places to display (defaults to 2)
 - `point` - character to use as a decimal separator (defaults to ".")
 - `thousands` - character to use as a thousands separator (defaults to ",")